mathewlippincott/TALA/TALA_Measurement/README.md

+###TALA measurements
+Measurements should be taken manually according to the [United States Air Force Vertical Profiling Procedure.](USAF_TALA.md)

 ####Determining velocity in relation to force on the kite
 At ICAO standard Day Pressure of 1013.25mbar (sea level) at 15° C the TALA shows 2% accuracy to the equation: